 0-level spells each cost one 0-level Point (ZP) to cast unless…

-- metamagic raises the final slot level (which changes the base cost to some number of SP),
+- metamagic raises the final slot level (which changes the base cost to use SP),

-- you cast it in a higher-level slot (which changes the base cost to 1 SP), and/or
+- you cast it in a higher-level slot (which changes the base cost to use SP), and/or

 - you increase the number of damage dice (which adds an additional cost of SP).